Here’s what to do when the warmth of the sun returns to Rio de Janeiro’s famous beaches.

 by Alexandra Jackson

 Can’t wait?
-Neither can I. So let’s break out our own inner Brazilain warmth and “bean” like a Brazilian!
+Neither can I. So let’s tap into our inner Brazilian warmth and “bean” like a Brazilian!

 Here’s what you’ll need: